-If you are submitting an ‘Expression of interest’ then a pre-assessment Result (PAR) is an option.
-This costs less but isn’t sufficient for a full application.
+If you are submitting an expression of interest, then a pre-assessment Result (PAR) is an option.
+This costs less but is not sufficient for a full application.

-There’s a fee of around $750 for a standard application.
-The process takes up to 35 working days to complete once all documents have been received so make sure you allow enough time.
+There is a fee of around $750 for a standard application.
+The process takes up to 25 working days to complete once all documents have been received, so make sure you allow enough time.

-If your industry has a professional body in New Zealand it may be able to advise you whether you’ll need your qualifications assessed or translated.
+If your industry has a professional body in New Zealand, it may be able to advise you whether you will need your qualifications assessed or translated.
 In some cases, industry bodies have negotiated reciprocal recognition of overseas qualifications.

-For more about qualifications and finding work in New Zealand visit Careers NZ.
+For more about qualifications and finding work in New Zealand visit the careers.govt.nz website.

 A number of jobs in New Zealand require some form of official registration.
 Immigration New Zealand has a list of the jobs that are affected.

 If you are going to need registration, you should start the process as soon as possible.
-You’ll need to contact the appropriate registration authority to see if you meet their requirements then submit a registration application.
+You will need to contact the appropriate registration authority to see if you meet their requirements then submit a registration application.

-You may need to provide evidence of your occupational registration when you submit your visa application if:
+You may need to provide evidence of your occupational registration when you submit your visa application if you are:

-- you are including a job offer in a work visa application and occupational registration is a requirement.
+- including a job offer in a work visa application and occupational registration is a requirement.